mWater/mwater-expressions/docs/Schema and Types.md

 `type`: "1-n", "n-1", "n-n" or "1-1"
 `toTable`: table to end join at
+`inverse`: optional column that is the inverse join in the toTable of this join

 `jsonql`: jsonql expression with aliases {from} and {to}